Bubblin-Superbooks/we/README.md

 ### TABLET FIRST & OFFLINE FIRST

-The book will work everywhere (from Apple Watch to OLED TVs), though it is best experienced on a 9" tablet (iPad) with a modern browser.
+The book will work everywhere responsively (from Apple Watch to OLED TVs), though it is best experienced on a 9" tablet (iPad) with a modern browser.
 We try to suppport all devices and desktops—viz. all viewports, all modern browsers and all operating systems.
 See our full list [here](https://bubblin.io/support).

 The live book is also _offline-first_ using a Service Worker, so no explicit download is required to read or share the book OFFLINE.